 Checking the Status of a Certification as a Learner

 Learners can check the status of their certifications by accessing the My Activities area of their platforms, then reaching the Certification tab.
-Here, users can see a list of all of the certifications that they've earned, and they can press the Renew Now link in a certification's row to learn to renew it.
+Here, users can see a list of all of the certifications that they've earned, and they can press the Renew Now link in a certification's row to renew it.
 For each certification, they can view the certification title, code, description, the date that it was issued to them, date of expiration and number of days in which it should be renewed (if applicable).

 Please Note: If users do not press the Renew Now link from My Activities area or from a certification expiration notification, the certification will not renew.